 In the meantime, here is more information about the application process:

-- Turn in an application which includes a copy of your certification.
+- Turn in an application which includes a copy of your certification and driving record.

 - Informal interview and question opportunity.